 - Sex.
-More males than females are born with bladder exstrophy.
+More boys than girls are born with bladder exstrophy.

-If not treated, children with bladder exstrophy will have an inability to hold urine (urinary incontinence) and an increased risk of bladder cancer.
-They're also at risk of sexual dysfunction.
+Without treatment, children with bladder exstrophy won't be able to hold urine (urinary incontinence).
+They're also at risk of sexual dysfunction and have an increased risk of bladder cancer.

-Surgical treatment can reduce complications, depending on the severity of defects.
-Many children who have surgical repair are able to hold urine (continent).
-Young children with bladder exstrophy may walk with their legs turned somewhat outward, due to the separation of their pelvic bones.
+Surgery can reduce complications.
+The success of surgery depends on how severe the defect is.
+Many children who have surgical repair are able to hold urine.
+Young children with bladder exstrophy may walk with their legs turned somewhat outward due to the separation of their pelvic bones.

 People born with bladder exstrophy can go on to have normal sexual function, including the ability to have children.
-However, pregnancy will be high risk for both mother and baby.
-It's possible for pregnant women with bladder exstrophy to choose a vaginal birth, although it may be complicated by the condition of her cervical tissue.
-A planned cesarean section is likely to be the preferable option.
+However, pregnancy will be high risk for both mother and baby, and a planned cesarean birth may be needed.

 Jan.
 03, 2020